 - The senior executive that sponsored the PMO was not part of the governance team that owned the build & implementation.

-- The directors assigned to the governance committee had limited exposure to the subject of project management, and arguably even less interest in making the changes needed for a PMO to be successful.
+- The directors assigned to the governance committee had limited exposure to the subject of project management.
+They showed arguably even less interest in making the changes needed for a PMO to be successful.

 - Assessments and interviews were conducted to inform the project approach.

-- Unfortunately, the governance committee was not particularly interested in the feedback/suggestions or proactively learning about the models, tools, and processes that would help effectively leverage them.
+- Unfortunately, the governance committee showed little interest in the feedback and suggestions.
+They were not proactive in learning about the models, tools, and processes.
+These improvements would help effectively leverage them.
 They instead preferred to make active decisions on immediate tasks and de-emphasize discussions and training on ‘strategy’.

 - A flagship project used online project scheduling software set up by the consultant.
-A director insisted on updating and managing the system directly, although resisted training and support around project scope management, integration management, schedule management, and managing the critical paths.
+A director insisted on updating and managing the system directly.
+However, the director resisted training and support around project scope management.
+The director also resisted integration management, schedule management, and managing the critical paths.
 12 Months were later added to the project schedule.

 Collaboration

-- The organization-X silos, structure, and limited skillset limited the governance team’s ability to make effective decisions as well as leverage the organic leadership and knowledge available from the rank-and-file employees.
+- The organization-X silos, structure, and limited skillset hindered the governance team’s ability to make effective decisions.
+They also prevented leveraging the organic leadership and knowledge available from the rank-and-file employees.

 - This internal weakness had cost the organization over a million dollars during a recent external campaign.